 Experiencing an allergic reaction to Shilajit is possible in some cases, although quite uncommon.
 If you find that you experience skin rashes, an increase in your heart rate, or feeling dizzy, stop taking Shilajit and speak with your practitioner.

 Where can I buy Shilajit?

-If you appreciate the content we bring to you through our webiste and other areas online, we would like to invite you to take a look at our Shilajit which is in a resin form.
+If you appreciate the content we bring to you through our website and other areas online, we would like to invite you to take a look at our Shilajit which is in resin form.
 You can go straight to the product page by clicking this link.

 - “Shilajit: A panacea for high-altitude problems” – H. Meena, H. K. Pandey, M. C. Arya, and Z. Ahmed, 2010 [PubMed] [Archive]

 - “Yogavaha, Yogavāha, Yoga-vaha: 5 definitions” – Wisdom Library [Wisdom Library] [Archive]

 - “Shorea Robusta: Tropical Exotic Oils – 4.3 Sal Oil” – G. Talbot, 2015 [Science Direct] [Archive]

 - “Chironji: Benefits, Uses, Ayurvedic Indications, Dosage, And Side Effects” – NetMeds, 8 July 2020 [NetMeds] [Archive]

 - “Electronic Flora of South Australia species Fact Sheet: Acacia farnesiana” – State Herbarium of South Australia, 2007 [Department of Environment and Water] [Archive]